SOUTHEAST FLORIDA

 There are many back roads in Southeast Florida that are worth traveling.
 Although most of them are in urban areas, some of them haven't changed much in the past century.

-HERITAGE AND HISTORY SITES
+SOUTHEAST FLORIDA HERITAGE SITES

-Here is a list of 259 Southeast Florida heritage and history sites listed by county.
+Here is a list of 259 Southeast Florida heritage sites listed by county.
 The County Seat is also listed.
 Here's a neat trick for you: highlight any of the sites below, then right click and it will take you to the site's webpage on the internet.

 BROWARD: Fort Lauderdale